Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Recent Performances

-- In last week's game against the Steelers, Kelce recorded five catches for 108 yards (21.6 yards per catch) and scored one touchdown.
+- In last week's game against the Steelers, Kelce racked up five catches for 108 yards (21.6 yards per catch) and scored one touchdown.

-- Kelce's during his last three games stat line reveals 14 catches for 167 yards and three touchdowns.
-He put up 55.7 yards per game, and was targeted 19 times.
+- Kelce has also added 14 grabs for 167 yards and three touchdowns in his last three games.
+He was targeted 19 times and averaged 55.7 receiving yards per game.

 Kelce's Kansas City Teammates